check-spelling/check-spelling-docs/Configuration.md

 Introduced in [v0.0.21](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.21)

-See [[Feature: Sarif output]].
+See [[Feature: SARIF output]].
 This can be used as an alternative to having the tool generate comments on PRs / commits (i.e. you could remove the comment `jobs`).

 It integrates with GitHub's SARIF analysis and reporting.